Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-In summary, as $p_A \to \frac{1}{2}$, the robust radius approaches $0$.
+In summary, as $p_{\mathrm{A}} \to \frac{1}{2}$, the robust radius approaches $0$.
 In the QHT view, this can be interpreted in the sense that if the type-I error probability $\alpha_0$ approaches $1/2$, then all alternative states can be discriminated from $\sigma$ with type-II error probability less than $1/2$.
-As $p_A \to 1$, the robust radius approaches $\pi/2$.
-In this regime, the QHT view says that if the type-I error probability $\alpha_0$ approaches $0$, then the corresponding Helstrom operator will admit a type-II error probability smaller than $1/2$ only for states in the lower half of the Bloch sphere.
+As $p_{\mathrm{A}} \to 1$, the robust radius approaches $\pi/2$.
+In this regime, the QHT view says that if the type-I error probability $\alpha_0$ approaches $0$, then the optimal type-II error probability is smaller than $1/2$ only for states in the lower half of the Bloch sphere.